AdS/CFT Correspondence with a 3D Black Hole Simulator: Conclusions

-{\bf \em Conclusion:--} We have shown that our simulator is able to probe dynamical characteristics of the black hole as well as its quantum correlation properties.
-With that, we were able to illustrate the holographic AdS$_3$/CFT$_2$ correspondence.
-Interestingly, we observed that a whole set of 3D black holes have the same entanglement entropy as the one predicted by the $\cft_2$ dual to the BTZ black hole.
-This is an open question, known as the \emph{problem of universality} \cite{Carlip2002,Carlip:2007aa,Strominger:2009aa}.
-In this paper we find more evidence that the $\cft_2$ given in \eqref{eq:holography} is universal for all black holes near the horizon.
-Moreover, our results are in line with the interpretation of the Bekenstein-Hawking entropy as topological entanglement entropy \cite{McGough:2013aa}.
+We have shown that our simulator is able to probe the quantum correlation properties of black holes.
+We observed that a whole set of 3D black holes have the same entanglement entropy as the one predicted by the $\cft_2$ dual to the BTZ black hole.
+Our results are in line with the interpretation of the Bekenstein-Hawking entropy as topological entanglement entropy \cite{McGough:2013aa}.
 Indeed, \eqref{eq:allS} indicates that the universal term comes from additive part, $S^{\rm top}=c \ln[\sinh(\pi \xi/\beta)]/3$, without UV cutoff.
 This topological term describes the thermal entropy of black hole in the semiclassical limit.

-Finally, note that our universal black hole simulator is given in terms of free fermions that is analytically tractable making it viable to theoretical investigations and can be readily realised in the laboratory.
-It can be directly applied also to higher dimensions, thus offering a simple and versatile medium to probe more complex questions, such as investigating the effect of black hole geometry on interacting fermions.
+Our universal black hole simulator is given in terms of free fermions that is analytically tractable making it viable to theoretical investigations, while it can be readily realized in the laboratory \cite{Munoz-de-Nova:2019aa,Yanay:2020aa}.
+Moreover, it can be directly applied also to higher dimensions, thus offering a simple and versatile medium to probe more complex questions, such as investigating the effect of black hole geometry on interacting fermions.

+{\bf \em Acknowledgments:--} We are grateful to Giandomenico Palumbo and Patricio Salgado-Rebolledo for helpful discussions.
+This work was in part supported by EPSRC Grant No. EP/R020612/1.